Dalgliesh-Gullane

 The vehicle shown on the picture appears to be the same vehicle that appeared in a Spanish Firestone calendar for 1977, (incorrectly being labelled "Dalgleish"), being featured on the Abril, Mayo, Junio (April, May, June) page.
-In that picture, the vehicle had a white on black number plate commencing "S123 ...".
+In that picture, the vehicle had a white on black number plate "S1231".
 It had a simpler radiator cap and had red panel decorative lining to the body and bonnet.
 The seat was simpler with a single circular arc on the sides and had no seat hood.